Development

 Conventions

-• Scripts inside the pipeline directory are independent and operate only using input arguments, input files and global envs.
+• Scripts inside the pipeline directory are independent and operate only using input arguments, input files and global environment variables.

 • All scripts test expected environment variables early.